2022 Concacaf W Championship: How to watch, USWNT schedule, scores, World Cup qualifying explained

 Friday, July 8, 2022:

-- 7:00 pm ET: Trinidad and Tobago vs Costa Rica – Estadio Universitario (Streaming: Paramount+)
+- 7:00 pm ET: Trinidad and Tobago vs Costa Rica – Estadio Universitario (Costa Rica won 4-0)

 Monday, July 11, 2022: